You’ve sent your first test SMS through the API. Now comes the part the quickstart skipped.

 The architecture is straightforward:

-- The SMS gateway validates the request, routes it to the appropriate mobile network operator (MNO), and returns a message ID
+- The SMS gateway validates the request, routes it to the right mobile network operator (MNO), and returns a message ID.

-- The MNO (MTN, Telecel, AirtelTigo in Ghana) delivers the message to the handset
+- The MNO delivers the message to the handset.
+In Ghana, that’s MTN, Telecel, or AirtelTigo.

-For time-critical messages like OTPs or payment confirmations, that routing difference determines whether your user waits two seconds or twenty.
+For time-critical messages like OTPs or payment confirmations, that routing difference decides whether your user gets their code in seconds or gives up waiting.

-Before committing to a provider, run through this evaluation checklist.
+Before you commit to a provider, run through this checklist.
 These criteria separate production-grade SMS APIs from demo-ready ones.

 Direct MNO Connections vs Aggregated Routing

-Does the provider maintain direct connections to Ghana’s three mobile networks (MTN, Telecel, AirtelTigo)?
+Does the provider maintain direct connections to the local mobile networks?
+In Ghana, that means MTN, Telecel, and AirtelTigo.
+In Nigeria, it means reaching MTN, Glo, Airtel, and 9mobile.
 Direct connections deliver faster, report delivery status accurately, and avoid the “grey route” problem where messages arrive but delivery receipts never come back.

-Ask specifically: “Do you route through direct connections or aggregators for Ghana traffic?”
+Ask specifically: “Do you route through direct carrier connections or through aggregators for Ghana and Nigeria traffic?”

 Sandbox and Test Environment

-A production-ready API gives you a sandbox where you can test message sending, webhook delivery, and error handling without spending credits or hitting live phone numbers.
-Without this, you’re debugging in production.
+A production-ready API gives you a sandbox to test message sending, webhook delivery, and error handling without spending credits or hitting live phone numbers.
+Without it, you’re debugging in production.

 REST API and Code Samples